Casebook Info

 As a result, the Court ultimately found that “the legislature has violated fundamental rights because it has not taken sufficient precautions to cope with the potentially very high emission reduction obligations in later periods – due to the emissions permitted by law until 2030 – in a manner that does not violate fundamental rights.”

+Carbon emissions have a clear impact on future generations because emissions are irreversible over human timescales.
 Carbon dioxide, once emitted, can remain in the atmosphere up to 1,000 years, contributing to global warming during its long lifespan.
 The relative permanence of carbon emissions – from humanity’s perspective, at least – was an important factor driving the Court’s analysis.
 Recognizing the irreversibility of emissions allowed the Court to make a one-to-one connection: the more carbon emissions present generations consumed, the less future generations will be able to consume.
 The irreversibility of the emissions, combined with the fact that emissions had to be limited to a finite quantity in order to limit warming to well below two degrees Celsius, trapped future generations.
 Freeing future generations from “radical abstinence” (or, radical limitations on their behavior) and widening the space that future generations have to maneuver without exceeding the temperature goal required immediate present action, namely the development of more detailed short-term emission reduction targets.

+Delaying more ambitious emission cuts reduces the likelihood of technological developments that will ease the transition to climate neutral lifestyles.
 Those opposed to ambitious climate action often offer a common excuse: present generations shouldn’t burden themselves with significant climate actions because future technology will reduce the greenhouse gas content of the atmosphere and permit low carbon or carbon-neutral development.

 The German Constitutional Court takes this argument and turns it on its head.
 Instead of maintaining that technological development is an argument for delaying ambitious climate action, the Court finds that it’s an argument against delaying such action.
 Specifically, the Court notes that the technological and social developments that facilitate the transition to carbon neutral – or, “zero carbon” – lifestyles take time.
 The longer more ambitious emission reductions are delayed and the more urgent preserving the carbon budget becomes, the less time will be available for the technological and societal developments that would ease the transition into carbon neutral lifestyles.